-The South Manitou Island lighthouse is one of the most distinctive architectural features of the island.
-It is located less than 0.5 miles from the dock.
+The lighthouse is less than 0.5 miles from the dock.
 Walk through the village and past the visitor center to the boardwalk that will take you over the dunes to the lighthouse.
-Along the way, you will enjoy the cool breeze off Lake Michigan and learn about the shipwreck of the Three Brothers which lies just off the shore at Sandy Point.
+Be sure to get a tour when you are on the island and climb to the top for a spectacular view.

 With the completion of the Erie Canal in 1826, the development of commercial navigation on the Great Lakes increased rapidly.
 The Manitou Passage was the most important route for schooners and steamers traveling the 300 mile length of Lake Michigan.
 South Manitou Island provided a wood fueling stop for steamers.
 The island had the only deep natural harbor between the Manitou Passage and Chicago, 220 miles to the south, providing a safe and well protected haven from storms.

 In 1858, the U.S. Lighthouse Establishment recognized the need for greater safety and replaced this house with a two-story brick residence with a 35 foot tower on top.
 The tower housed a Fourth Order Fresnel lens.
 A fog signal building was added and both structures still stand today.

 During the operation of the lighthouse, 17 Keepers and 32 Assistant Keepers maintained the light.
 Aaron Sheridan was one of the Lighthouse Keepers and the first one to be in charge of the current lighthouse.
 Learn about Aaron, his family, and his tragic death while he was the Keeper.
 For more information on the lighthouse, browse Terry Pepper's website.
 The U.S. Coast Guard abandoned the light station in 1958.